-Partnerships are essential for creating long-term growth and ensuring that Indigenous tourism is deeply integrated into the broader tourism industry.
-These collaborations allow for mutual respect and shared goals while ensuring that Indigenous cultures, values, and traditions are honoured and represented.
-ITBC collaborates on and signs Memorandums of Understandings (MOUs, or partnership agreements) with organizations like Destination B.C. and regional and city destination marketing organizations (RDMOs & CDMOs) to foster mutual respect and commitment to building Indigenous regional economies.
-These agreements establish how resources will be shared and coordinated, allowing both parties to work together toward the shared goal of uplifting Indigenous tourism.
-See previous notes re: SEO keywords Added!
-Added!
-Added! https://www.indigenousbc.com/corporate/our-impact/partnerships-special-projects/working-with-tourism-partners/ By working closely with tourism partners, ITBC ensures that Indigenous voices are included in key discussions that shape the future of tourism in British Columbia.
-These partnerships not only help secure resources but also promote sustainable tourism that benefits Indigenous communities, the tourism industry, and travellers alike.
+Collaborations within the tourism sector foster mutual respect and shared goals, ensuring that Indigenous cultures, values, and traditions are honoured and represented.
+ITBC collaborates on and signs Memorandums of Understanding (MOUs, or partnership agreements) with organizations like Destination BC and regional and city destination marketing organizations (RDMOs & CDMOs) to foster mutual respect and commitment to building Indigenous regional economies.
+These agreements outline how resources will be shared and coordinated, enabling both parties to collaborate towards the shared goal of promoting Indigenous tourism.

-Shaping the Future of Tourism in B.C
+Shaping the Future of Tourism in B.C.

 The Invest in Iconics Strategy